afreefaw/pdf-to-WCAG-html/README.md

 # PDF to WCAG 2.0 Conversion Tool

-This tool helps convert PDF documents into WCAG 2.0 compliant format.
+This tool helps convert PDF documents into a stripped down HTML that is WCAG 2.0 compliant.
+The goal is to be able to quickly convert PDFs that do not play well with screen readers into something baseline screen-readable.
+In my testing this works quite well for most PDFs that are mainly text and tables (i.e., are just not well structured at the underlying PDF level).

 The process involves three main steps:
 1. Converting PDF pages to images
 2. Processing these images with Claude AI to create accessible content
 3. Extracting HTML content from Claude's responses